wealth42/nick-fury/.github/pull_request_template.md

 - [ ] All italicesed instructions under each submission heading inline, have been removed.
 - [ ] You understand that a submission here is publicly visible.
 - [ ] You have not plagialised, or blatently copied work; and this submission is your original work.
+- [ ] You have marked the correct applicable label with your PR, and removed any that do not apply.
+Use [this reference](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/applying-labels-to-issues-and-pull-requests)

 ## Briefly write about the project that you have submitted from the perspective of the user.
 *Replace this text to brief your project as a user story*